legoman77/pro-project-summer-2016/plan.md

 # SkilStak Pro Project Plan - Summer 2016

-*Replace this text here with a general overview and idea of your project in detail.
-About a paragraph.*

 The goal of my project is to create a randomly generated RPG (role-playing game) in the Python programmming language.
 In the game, the player will use text commands to move through a grid.
 Some areas on the grid can be walked over, while others cannot.
 The player will sometimes encounter enemies, which they must fight in turn-based battles.
 They may also come across helpful items in the maze.
 The game is won by finding the special exit tile in the grid.

 ## Objectives